usharesoft/hammr/documentation/en/source/pages/command-line/template.rst

 ``export`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~

-Exports a template by creating an archive (compressed tar file) that includes the json template configuration file.
+Exports a template by creating an archive (compressed tar file) that includes the JSON or YAML configuration file.
 The options are:

 	* ``--id`` (mandatory): the ID of the template to export
 	* ``--file`` (optional): destination path where to store the template configuration file on the local filesystem
+	* ``--outputFormat`` (optional): output format (yaml or json) of the template file to export (yaml is the default one)

 ``import`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~

 Creates a template from an archive.
-The archive file must be a tar.gz (which includes the .json and binaries).
+The archive file must be a tar.gz (which includes the .json or yaml, and binaries).
 The options are:

 	* ``--file`` (mandatory): the path of the archive
 	* ``--force`` (optional): force template creation (delete template/bundle if already exist)